ahammond/maia/README.md

 # Maia

 This is a very simple Scala IRC bot using PircbotX and Akka to control Hermes, a native OS X Pandora client with an AppleScript interface.
 It's not particularly well written.
-However, it is super robust, fast, and light on resources.
+However, it is (*not*) super robust, fast, and light on resources.

 ## Commands